kushagra765/Kinux-Kernel/README.md

 3. Now, ```cd``` into the folder you want to compile.
 4. Now, open your terminal and type ```gcc -c [file name]```.

+***This process could take too much time, we are working to create some Makefiles to make it easier!***

 ***If you see any code issues in compiling, just create an issue with the file name.***

 # Contributions